-The goal of the PhD in Accounting program is to develop accounting academics capable of sustaining themselves in academic careers.
+The goal of the PhD in Management - Accountancy program is to develop accounting academics capable of sustaining themselves in academic careers.
 Students will become self-reliant researchers capable of generating original ideas, gathering data in support of those ideas, crafting publishable quality manuscripts and working effectively with the peer review process.
 In addition, doctoral studies will make the student an active consumer of the research done by others, enabling the person to review research submitted for publication and presentation and to assess its scholarly merits.

 During doctoral studies, students will develop into capable teachers prepared to deliver instruction for a college or university.
 Following an introduction usually consisting of teaching assistance rendered to a faculty person, doctoral students will teach one to four courses during their program.